Nearsoft/jobs/readme.md

 * Experience working with startups
 * Experience with Human Centered Design, Design Thinking and Design Sprint Methodology
 * Samples of live digital products
-* Experience using Sketch, InVision and Zeplin or similar tools
+* Experience using Sketch, InVision and Zeplin, or similar tools
 * Experience with Multidisciplinary collaboration (engineers, designers, stakeholders, product managers)
-* Proactive and Leadership skills
+* Proactive and with leadership skills
-* Strong User Interface Design skills
+* Strong user interface design skills
 * Experience defining, planning and measuring projects
 * Indispensable: move to Hermosillo
 * Availability to travel outside of Mexico

 ### Portfolio

 Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
 Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
-File type: jpg, png or prototypes in InVision.
+File type: `jpg`, `png` or prototypes in InVision.

-Send your cv and portfolio to aquijada@nearsoft.com
+Send your CV and portfolio to aquijada@nearsoft.com

 ## UX/UI Designer
 🌵⚡️

-Nearsofts’ UX Team is focused on digital product design, and we are looking for designers with experience in User Interface Design (UI), User Experience Design (UX), and Product Design to join the team.
+Nearsoft's UX Team is focused on digital product design, and we are looking for designers with experience in User Interface Design (UI), User Experience Design (UX), and Product Design to join the team.

 ### Role definition